SAML-Toolkits/java-saml/README.md

 In production also we highly recommend to register on the settings the IdP certificate instead of using the fingerprint method.
 The fingerprint, is a hash, so at the end is open to a collision attack that can end on a signature validation bypass.
 Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.

+The IdPMetadataParser class does not validate in any way the URL that is introduced in order to be parsed.

+Usually the same administrator that handles the Service Provider also sets the URL to the IdP, which should be a trusted resource.

+But there are other scenarios, like a SAAS app where the administrator of the app delegates this functionality to other users.
+In this case, extra precaution should be taken in order to validate such URL inputs and avoid attacks like SSRF.

 ## Installation
 ### Hosting
 #### Github